Weinstein Accuser Testifies: He Sexually Assaulted Me, Then Asked for Threesome With His Assistant

 “He was screaming.
 He was a big guy, and he was towering over me.
 I was really scared,” she said.

+Tarale Wulff, 43, also took the stand on Wednesday, alleging that Weinstein pulled her onto the roof terrace of Cipriani Upstairs in Manhattan in 2005 and masturbated in front of her until she ran away.
+Later, under the guise of an in-home casting call for an upcoming movie, she said she had unwanted sex with Weinstein at his apartment.

-The costume designer, who wore a beige blazer and black shirt to court, is among half a dozen women expected to testify against the toppled mogul during his expected six-week sex-crimes trial as prosecutors seek to prove he exhibited a pattern of predatory behavior for over three decades.
+The two women among half a dozen women expected to testify against the toppled mogul during his expected six-week sex-crimes trial as prosecutors seek to prove he exhibited a pattern of predatory behavior for over three decades.

 Weinstein, 67, faces five charges, including predatory sexual assault and first-degree rape, for allegedly sexually assaulting two women, Miriam Haleyi in 2016 and Jessica Mann in 2013.
 The women are among 80 alleged victims who have accused the Oscar-winner of sexual misconduct—claims he has repeatedly denied.
 As Dunning took the stand Wednesday, the Pulp Fiction producer stared blankly across the courtroom.